MikhailProg/json.awk/README.md

 ```

-Set FLAT environment variable to see how parsed JSON object is stored in a flat structure:
+Set FLAT environment variable (for `z.sh` only) to see how parsed JSON object is stored in a flat structure:

 ```
 $ FLAT=1 ./z.awk < ./z.json